Notice of Pre-AIA or AIA Status

 an antenna (coil antenna 115) disposed above the upper dome to generate inductively-coupled plasma (“laminated RF window 400 includes a dielectric window body, Col. 9, lines 51-60; inductively coupled plasma reactor, abstract); and

-As discussed above, Horioka essentially discloses the claimed invention but does not explicitly disclose wherein the electromagnetic wave shield housing is heated by a heater.
+As discussed above, Horioka essentially discloses the claimed invention but does not explicitly disclose wherein an electrically grounded electromagnetic wave shield housing surrounding the antenna; a heater embedded in the electromagnetic wave shield housing, configured to heat the electromagnetic wave shield housing.

-As discussed above, Horioka in view of Ranish does not explicitly disclose an electromagnetic wave shield housing disposed to surround the antenna and a cooling housing spaced apart from the electromagnetic wave shield housing surrounding the electromagnetic wave shield housing, and the cooling housing is cooled by a refrigerant.
+As discussed above, Horioka does not explicitly disclose an electromagnetic wave shield housing a cooling housing spaced apart from the electromagnetic wave shield housing surrounding the electromagnetic wave shield housing, and cooled by a refrigerant.

 However, Outten (2019/0145005) discloses an electromagnetic wave shield housing (330) disposed to surround the antenna (312) (fig. 3) and a cooling housing (304, 308) spaced apart from the electromagnetic wave shield housing (330) surrounding the electromagnetic wave shield housing (330), and the cooling housing is cooled by a refrigerant (refrigerants, paragraph [0053]).